-Resource/Material Category No Action Alternative Overhaul Alternative New Facility Alternative Location 3/4 and Location 6 Waste Managemen t Impacts (cont.)
+Resource/Material Category No Action Alternative Overhaul Alternative New Facility Alternative Location 3/4 and Location 6 Waste Management Impacts (cont.)
 MLLW While ECF operations continue, there would be no impact from MLLW since waste generation volumes would not change.
 If ECF operations cease, MLLW generation could decrease.
 Refurbishment Period: There would be small impacts from an increase in the average annual generation rate for MLLW of approximately 170 cubic meters (230 cubic yards).
 Post-Refurbishment Operational Period: There would be no impact on MLLW generation since there would be no increase in the generation rate.
-Construction Period: There would be no impact on MLLW generation since none would be generated.
-Transition Period: There would be no impact on MLLW generation since there would be no increase in generation since there would be no impact on MLLW generation since there would be no increase in generation.
+Construction Period: There would be no impact on MLLW generation since none would be generated due to construction activities.
+Transition Period: There would be no impact on MLLW generation since there would be no increase in generation.
+New Facility Operational Period: There would be no impact on MLLW generation since there would be no increase in generation.